Skip to main content

 What is a net asset release?

 Under FASB ASC 958-205, funds held with donor restrictions are released to without-restriction status when the purpose or time condition is satisfied.
-In GrantPipe, releases post automatically when a qualifying expense is allocated.
+In GrantPipe, teams record the release against the related restriction term and attach evidence for review.

 Q&A